KulakovaEkaterina/ComparisonDomainsGenesCoordinates/README.md

 ComparisonDomainsGenesCoordinates
 =================================

-The result of program's perfomance is statistic analysis of data that is based on on the coordinates of domains and genes.
+The result of program's performance is statistic analysis of data that is based on on the coordinates of domains and genes.